AleksandarJavorovic/portfolio-project-1/README.md

 ### **Known Bugs**

 - When testing responsivity and the width < 250px, at the contact us page the background is being pushed up, so that white appears instead.
-- Within README file, links between Table of Content to headings of the sections are not functioning.

 ### **Lighthouse Reports**